Reunification Therapy is typically for parents and children who have experienced a disruption in their relationship due to:

 - Drug/alcohol abuse

 - Job transfer or situation which has prohibited regular visitation

-The first step after a referral is made is for assessment of readiness for reunification for both parent and child.
+The first step after a referral is made is for assessment of readiness for reunification with both parents and the child.
 This process may involve feedback from other family members and professionals working with family members, review of psychological records and evaluations and court orders.
 Specific barriers to reunification are explored and additional services or supports may be recommended to improve outcomes.

 The visiting parent begins Filial Therapy training and simultaneously the therapist meets with the child to develop rapport and begin planning for the first joint session.
 Initial sessions may be more structured with older children or when multiple children attend together.
 When several successful family sessions have been completed in the office, outside contact resumes or increases if already occuring.

 The visiting parent and child continues to attend family therapy sessions with decreasing intervals as contact increases with successful outcomes or resumption of pre-established schedules.
 Ideally at this stage both the residential and visiting parent are able to meet together with the therapist to discuss parenting concerns, progress and future plans for the child.